-Currently the proposed property is vacant land and zoned Medium Industrial I-M. All surrounding properties share the same zoning designation and are mostly vacant currently.
+Currently the proposed property is used as a storage facility for Lamb Weston and is zoned Medium Industrial I-M. All surrounding properties share the same zoning designation and are mostly vacant currently.
 The proposal is not expected to affect the nearby or adjacent properties' land use.